ryanwong-uk/sky-cat-news/README.md

 look at stories of cute cats nearby.

 This is a prototype of the app.
 As the backend isn't developed yet, this prototype currently mock out the feed locally, with an option in place to switch to the real feed later.
+Please refer to the "Building the App" section below for details.

 ## TL;DR - Status